-That concept is a lynchpin in the voluntary simplicity movement.
+That concept is a linchpin in the voluntary simplicity movement.

-The simplicity philosophy is a template for doing more with less -- something that financial planners heartily endorse.
+This "simplicity philosophy" is the idea of doing more with less -- something that financial planners heartily endorse.

 "I believe the definition of being 'rich' is no longer a large dollar (figure).
 I define it as an excess of both time and money.
-For frugal individuals, this can happen long before retirement and is not dependent on your income level," says Trent Lickteig, a Chartered Retirement Planning Counselor in Scottsdale, Ariz.
+For frugal individuals, this can happen long before retirement and is not dependent on your income level," says Trent Lickteig, a chartered retirement planning counselor in Scottsdale, Arizona.

 Wealth is a relative concept, after all.
 If your income is over six figures and so is your spending, then that equals broke.

 "The two most important assets you can have in the current economy -- and it's not gold, and God knows it's not stock and it's not your house -- but in my opinion, the two greatest assets you can have are no debt and, maybe most important, the ability to live very happily on very little," says Jeffrey Yeager, author of "The Ultimate Cheapskate's Road Map to True Riches."

 People often don't know what their goals are, says Joe Kapp, a financial planner in Bethesda, Maryland.

 "Unfortunately, all too often people end up in a job and expand their spending capacity to meet the amount that they're receiving from an income perspective.
 And a lot of times they end up exceeding that, so they end up with a lot of credit card debt," he says.

 Kapp himself became a financial planner after a serious car accident compelled him to re-evaluate his life.
 He learned about the simplicity philosophy, went on a long trip and returned to start a financial planning practice focused on the needs of the gay and lesbian community.